A cursory collection of information by Ken Wear (BSPhysics, MSEE)

 with its own safety requirements.
 And concern for public safety has driven politics.

-degradation issues other than temperature increase in cooling water that is released into
+local environmental degradation issues other than temperature increase in cooling water

-a waterway.
-Of course, the public is aware of the Chernobyl (Russia) and Three Mile Island
+that is released into a waterway.
+Of course, the public is aware of the Chernobyl (Russia -

-of the radioactive core; it became obvious that initial design and construction must deal
+control devices and a resultant melt-down of the radioactive core; it became obvious that

-with the possibility of accident.
-In the Three Mile Island incident, there has been no
+initial design and construction must deal with the possibility of accident.
+In the Three

-reported leakage of radiation from the containment building or into the river; evidently
+Mile Island incident, there has been no reported leakage of radiation from the containment

-design of that reactor facility was adequate.
+building or into the river; evidently design of that reactor facility was adequate.
+In the

 We are continually bombarded with background (naturally occurring) radiation from both